Attapeu province

+Following national liberation, the province became known as the "land of heroism".
+The province has a national park, Xe Pian National Park, and a national biodiversity conservation area, Dong Ampham National Biodiversity Conservation Area.

 Geography

 Attapeu province covers an area of 10320 km2.
 It borders Sekong province to the north, Vietnam (Kom Tum) to the east, Virachey National Park of Cambodia (Ratanakiri and Stung Treng) to the south, and Champasak province to the west.
-Notable settlements in the province include Attapeu, Ban Nonghin, Ban Xoutouat, Ban Nong Songhong, Ban Renthuk, Ban Phiahom, Ban Choim, Ban Pakha, Ban Onglouang, Ban Het, Muang May, Ban kong Han, Ban Xakhe, and Ban Dakkrong.
+Settlements in the province include Attapeu, Ban Nonghin, Ban Xoutouat, Ban Nong Songhong, Ban Renthuk, Ban Phiahom, Ban Choim, Ban Pakha, Ban Onglouang, Ban Het, Muang May, Ban kong Han, Ban Xakhe, and Ban Dakkrong.

-The province's terrain is rugged.
-Its capital city Attapeu (Samakkhixay District) is in a valley.
-The Bolaven Plateau stretches across Attapeu as well as three others provinces, Champasak, Salavan, and Sekong.
 The landscape of the province consists of thick forest, rivers and streams and plains areas in the backdrop of mountains such as Phou Saphong and Phou Luang.

-The principal rivers are the Xe Kong, Xe Kaman, and the Xe Xou River and the province is difficult to traverse in the rainy season.
-The province also has several waterfalls of note.
+The principal rivers are the Xe Kong, Xe Kaman, and the Xe Xou River and the province is “difficult to traverse” in the rainy season.
+The province has waterfalls of note.
 These include the 23 m high, 120 m wide Tad Saephe Waterfall in Xepaine Forest, the 10 m high, 30 m wide Tad Samongphak Waterfall between Houay Samong and Xepaine River, Tad Phok Waterfall, and Tad Phaphong Waterfall, running from Xe Xou River.
 During the American War in Vietnam, parts of the Ho Chi Minh Trail passed through the province.
-The main roads are Route 13, the most important road in the country, and Route 11.
-The main settlements are Attapeu, Xaysetha, and Sanamxai.
+The main roads are Route 13, and Route 11.